Chart | Homepage | Notations | Please Note: Only those links — words and numbers –highlighted in yellow are active.

 Formulas / Ratios:

-Open Questions: On gathering a team of experts to analyze these numbers as deeply and rigorously as possible.
+Let us gather a team of experts to analyze these numbers as deeply and rigorously as possible.

 Dimensionless constants.
 What are these dimensionless constants that are never-ending and never-repeating numbers?
-If Pi is the mother lode, what follows?
-Is Euler’s number, e, next?
+If Pi is the mother lode, is Euler’s number, e, next?
 Why?
 Do all equations that use pi, like the fine-structure constant, qualify?
 Does any equation that uses the reduced Planck constant (ħ) also qualify as a bridge between the finite and the infinite?
 Are these keys to understand the simple and most basic formulas that define our reality?

 Prime: Each of the first six selected notations is also a prime number.
 Mathematics recognizes the special role of prime numbers.
-Our never-ending, never-repeating numbers set within a prime number may open another door for discovery.
+Our never-ending, never-repeating numbers set within a prime number notation may open another door for discovery.
 Given our working assumption that everything starts simply, how does any group of equations start simply?
 What are the mechanisms for the simple-to-complex transformations, (1) within a given notation, then (2) between successive notations, and then (3) with other groups of notations?
 And then, by adding those never-never numbers (all ratios), does that create yet a fourth facet that defines finite-infinite transformation dynamics as well as space-time dynamics within every aspect of mathematics, logic and science?